network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

 First Steps with NUTS
 =====================

-This tutorial guides you through a minimal setup to use NUTS.
+This tutorial guides you through a minimal setup of NUTS.

 Two major components are needed for NUTS: